raiden-network/spec/smart_contracts.rst

     This function is idempotent.
 The UI and internal smart contract logic has to make sure that the amount of tokens actually transferred is the difference between ``total_deposit`` and the ``deposit`` at transaction time.

+    A participant or a delegate ``MUST`` be able to deposit more tokens into a channel, regardless of his partner's availability.

 .. _withdraw-channel:

 **Withdraw tokens from a channel**